At SMU, we’re engineering leaders … shaping tomorrow. Enrollment is limited. Apply today.

-Each Fall Term, the Lyle School of Engineering offered dedicated groups just for employees of Raytheon studying toward the Master of Science, Systems Engineering and the Master of Science, Engineering Management degrees.
+Each Fall Term, the Lyle School of Engineering offers dedicated groups just for employees of Raytheon studying toward the Master of Science, Systems Engineering and the Master of Science, Security Engineering degrees.
+Additionally, students are recruited for the campus-based, open enrollment Weekend Format group in Manufacturing Systems Management.

 New group launches are subject to sufficient enrollment requirement of at least 12 admitted students.